 434-352-8987 x 226

 Battle summary information courtesy the American Battlefield Protection Program.
-Summaries were researched and written by Dale E. Floyd and David W. Lowe, staff members of the Civil War Sites Advisory Commission and historians with the National Park Service.
+Summaries were researched and written by Dale E. Floyd and David W. Lowe, Civil War Sites Advisory Commission staff members and historians with the National Park Service.